Training Courses - The American Heart Association Heartsaver AED CPR and First Aid

 Course Description

 This is a nationally recognized program that meets the OSHA standard for first aid training.
 This program has also been approved by the DHR of Maryland.
-The topics covered include Good Samaritan, emergency response, triage, patient exam, BSI, bleeding, shock, burns, strains, sprains, fractures, splinting, spinal injury, medical emergencies, asthma, diabetic illnesses, seizure, allergic reaction, stroke, poisoning, poisonous plants, bites, stings, heat and cold and specific body injuries.
-This program can take as long as four hours to complete due to the class involvement and questions.
-A textbook is provided and a course completion card will be issued the day of the class.
+The topics covered include both infant and adult, Good Samaritan, emergency response, triage, patient exam, BSI, bleeding, shock, burns, strains, sprains, fractures, splinting, spinal injury, medical emergencies, asthma, diabetic illnesses, seizure, allergic reaction, stroke, poisoning, poisonous plants, bites, stings, heat and cold and specific body injuries.
+This program usually takes three hours but can take as long as four hours to complete due to the class involvement and questions.
+A textbook is provided and a course completion card will be issued the day of the class good for 2 years.